hanjingo/doc/interview.md

 For more info, see: [C++ Object Oriented Programming#Object Model](LANG/C++/oop.md)

+#### Can you have a virtual function with default arguments?

+Yes, but DANGEROUS!
+Default arguments are determined at compile-time based on the static type.

+For more info, see: [C++ Object Oriented Programming#Virtual Inheritance](LANG/C++/oop.md)

+#### Can we call a virtual function from a constructor?

+Yes, we can call a virtual function from a constructor, but during base class construction, the derived part of the object is not yet initialized.

+For more info, see: [C++ Object Oriented Programming#Construction and Destruction](LANG/C++/oop.md)

+#### When should you use templates vs virtual functions?

+Use templates when types are known at compile time and you need maximum performance.
+Use virtual functions when you need runtime polymorphism.

+For more info, see: [C++ Object Oriented Programming#Virtual functions](LANG/C++/oop.md), [C++ Templates](LANG/C++/template.md)

+#### What's the performance cost of virtual functions?

+Virtual functions add 2-3 extra instructions per call: load vptr, load function pointer, indirect call.
+This prevents inlining and may hurt branch prediction.
+However, the cost is typically 5-15% and only matters in tight loops.
+For most applications, the flexibility is worth the small overhead.

+For more info, see: [C++ Object Oriented Programming#Virtual functions](LANG/C++/oop.md)

+#### Can virtual functions be `constexpr`?

+No!
+Virtual dispatch requires a runtime.

+For more info, see: [C++ Object Oriented Programming#Virtual functions](LANG/C++/oop.md)

+#### What's the difference between virtual functions and pure virtual functions?

+A virtual function has an implementation in the base class and can be overridden in derived classes, making the base class concrete and instantiable.
+A pure virtual function has no implementation in the base class, forcing dervied classes to provide an implementation and making the base class abstract--you cannot create objects of that class.
+Pure virtual functions are used to define interfaces.

+For more info, see: [C++ Object Oriented Programming#Polymorphism](LANG/C++/oop.md)

 #### What is virtual inheritance?

 Virtual inheritance is a C++ mechanism used to solve the diamond problem in multiple inheritance.